Please enter a valid 5-digit zip code!

 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This help guarantee that the work is done correctly using the most up-to-date installation methods.
-The Arizona Registrar of Contractors issues specialty licenses for solar PV and thermal contractors.
+It's imperative that your solar installer has the proper licensing.
+This ensures that the work is done properly using the most up-to-date installation methods.
+The Arizona Registrar of Contractors issues distinctive licenses for solar PV and thermal contractors.
 To install solar PV systems, a contractor must be a licensed electrician, and for solar thermal systems, they must be a licensed plumber.

 Top-notch solar installations should come with strong workmanship and performance warranties.
 A workmanship warranty covers installation defects, such as cracks in the panels, poor alignment, or poor wiring.
-A performance warranty ensures a minimum energy output.
-Comprehensive guarantees show that a solar company believes in its work.
+A performance guarantee ensures a minimum energy output.
+Comprehensive guarantees indicate that a solar company believes in its work.

 Incentive Type: Sales Tax Incentive